NannyML: Shaping the Future of Model Supervision

 Machine learning models can excel at extracting insights from data, leading to better recommendations, better churn prediction, and better business decisions.
 But how do you know your model performs well post-deployment when dealing with new real-world data?

-As models get deployed everywhere, data scientists – and more so decision-makers – need to know when they can trust a model prediction and when it has gone off track.
+As models are deployed everywhere, data scientists—and more so decision-makers—need to know when they can trust a model prediction and when it has gone off track.
 And that’s when they need a “nanny” to take care of their models!
 NannyML detects silent model failures that happen post-deployment.

 Why Did You Start NannyML?

-My co-founders and I initially met at a hackathon in 2015 – we simply stayed friends, not knowing that we would found a startup together later on.
-Then in 2018, my co-founder Wojtek and I started a machine learning consultancy, primarily helping with deploying machine learning models in the real world.
+My co-founders and I initially met at a hackathon in 2015—we simply stayed friends, not knowing that we would later found a startup together.
+Then, in 2018, my co-founder Wojtek and I started a machine learning consultancy, primarily helping with deploying machine learning models in the real world.

 How Does Model Supervision Work?

-Model performance changes for two reasons: Either due to a bug (coding issue or data quality problem) or a change in the underlying system that generates that data.
-NannyML focuses on the second case: When the distribution that generates the data changes – and here the questions are: How does the data change?
+Model performance changes for two reasons: either it’s a bug (coding issue or data quality problem) or a change in the underlying system that generates that data.
+NannyML focuses on the second case when the distribution that generates the data changes.
+Here, the questions are: How does the data change?
 And is it a material change?

 For example, if a model detects customer churn, you want to know when customer behavior changes and prevent your churn from going through the roof.
 But customer behavior is volatile and extremely noisy, so we knew from the beginning that just looking at data variability wouldn’t cut it.